jgasteiz/old-jgasteiz.github.io/source/about/index.markdown

 My name is Javi Manzano and I am a Web Developer.

 I do both backend and frontend, but I'm mainly focused on the frontend.
-I work for a web development agency called [Potato](http://p.ota.to/) based in London where we build awesome websites, some of them with a big traffic.
-If you want to take a look to the kind of stuff we build there, take a look at the [work section in Potato's website](http://p.ota.to/work/).
+I work for [Potato](http://p.ota.to/), a web development agency based in London where we build awesome websites, some of them with very big traffic.
+If you want to take a look to the kind of stuff we build here, take a look at the [work section in Potato's website](http://p.ota.to/work/).

 Here's a brief description of the stuff I do: